BrianCechmanek/disco-spot/README.md

 6. ~~interact with spotify api to add song title to playlist.~~ works! logging in sucks though
 7. Dockerize
 8. Launch and run-with-restart on lab/Portainer
+9. Break out case-match logic into cleaner message parsing sub service. i.e. more scalable for new commands and ability to list all